Malik-ikrash/Time_series_incident_prediction/README.md

 * Memory utilization
 * Request latency

-Incidents are defined when latency exceeds a threshold, and precursor patterns are introduced before incidents by gradually increasing CPU usage and latency.
-These patterns allow the model to learn signals that may indicate an upcoming failure.

 Incidents are defined when latency exceeds a certain threshold, and patterns such as gradually increasing CPU usage and latency are introduced before incidents.
 These patterns help the model to learn when an upcoming incident is going to happen.